-The administrative internship in the MHA Program allows the student the opportunity to apply theories and skills learned in the classroom under the supervision of a qualified preceptor in an organizational setting.
-The primary objective of the internship is to provide practical training experience to augment the On-Line classroom didactic.
+The Applied Practical Experience in the MHA Program allows the student the opportunity to apply theories and skills learned in the classroom under the supervision of a qualified preceptor in an organizational setting.
+The primary objective of the internship is to provide practical training experience to augment the On-Line classroom teachings.
 The experience is designed to help the student acquire proficiency and gain competence by integrating applied skills while under the supervision and guidance of an experienced and qualified health care professional.
 Additionally, the internship offers an opportunity to experience the realities of health care management, becoming acquainted with organizational structure, protocol, professional relationships, working conditions, and to stimulate the formation of and identification with a professional role.

 The intern will complete one hundred fifty (150) hours at the host institution, and will earn three (3) credits.
 The distribution of hours will be developed between the student, preceptor and the fieldwork coordinator.
-The intern will work cooperatively with the preceptor and other members of the organizational staff toward the completion of goals and objectives set forth in the Internship Work Plan.
-This work plan is a written outline of the expectations of the student, preceptor and fieldwork coordinator.
-Prerequisite: Completion of HAD 509 or simultaneous enrolled in HAD 509.
+The student will work cooperatively with the preceptor and other members of the organizational staff toward the completion of goals and objectives set forth in the Internship Work Plan.